Fallacies about success.

 - Determine what is “enough” for you, the less you need, the more likely you will achieve “success” and be content with what you have.

 - Think through your goals and desires to the end: what will you do each day, once you’ve achieved your goals?
 Will you want to continue doing this for the rest of your life?
-Even rock stars can have boring lives, but may be trapped because they don’t have any alternatives, and they are forced to maintain the lifestyle of their dreams!
+Even rock stars can lead boring lives, but may be trapped because they don’t have any alternatives, and they are forced to maintain the lifestyle of their dreams!

 For children, we offer a kind of homeschool (or after-school) environment where they can pursue their own interests.
 We don’t waste time on trying to improve your grades.